 Short courses are available for non-IT professionals who want to know more about cybersecurity risks and countermeasures.
 The online courses are open to anyone.
 You can enrol even if you have no qualifications or background in the subject.
 University short courses may be assessed and can advance your career, though they don't count towards a degree.

-RMIT Cyber Security Risk and Strategy
+RMIT University - Cyber Security Risk and Strategy

 RMIT University offers a 100% online 6-week course where you learn about cyber security risks and mitigation strategies.
 No technical or IT knowledge is required to participate.
 The course is organised into six weekly modules, covering the basics of cyber security, managing risks, preventing attacks, protecting a business, incident management and how to build on the knowledge you gain.
 The program is equivalent to a unit of university study.
 By finishing, you earn an RMIT certificate and verifiable university credential.